kissllm/.github/profile/README.md

 ### 2. Dump KISS image to it.

     # Currently, you might want to download it from [here](https://github.com/glasnostlinux/glasnost/releases).
-Please notice that "core" version is not enough for bootstrap.
+Please notice that the "core" versions is not enough for bootstrap.
     curl -fLO https://github.com/glasnostlinux/glasnost/releases/download/2021.10-01/glasnost-chroot-x86_64-2021.10-01.tar.xz
     tar --numeric-owner --overwrite -xJf ./glasnost-chroot-x86_64-2021.10-01.tar.xz --directory /mnt/kiss --strip-components=1 2>&1